 If you have a product that’s older than this, I would not recommend using it for something like puppy chow.
 If you’d like to read more about the concerns of expired cake mix, check out this article.

 There are many different brands of chocolate chips – even some made by popular candy companies – but from my experience, the best chocolate for baking, fudges, or truffles is Ghirardelli.
 It consistently performs well while baking, has a great texture (never chalky), and has a delicious flavor.
 This brand is a little more expensive, but trust me, you’ll appreciate the flavor and consistency you’ll get from the premium quality.

 You can find their white chocolate bar, white chocolate chips, semi-sweet chocolate bar, or semi-sweet chocolate chips either in the bakery aisle of most grocery stores or you can buy it online.

 What can you add to puppy chow?

-Puppy chow is always good by itself, but sometimes it’s fun to jazz it up with some other candy.
+Puppy chow is always good all by itself, but sometimes it’s fun to jazz it up with sweet candies or a salty crunch.
 Here are a few of my favorites: